Justify-social/my-project/ui-audit copy.md

             *   **File(s):** `src/components/features/campaigns/Step2Content.tsx`
             *   **Violation:** The component uses custom styled `div`s with click handlers for selecting "Features", potentially duplicating standard component functionality and introducing accessibility issues.
             *   **Goal:** Utilize standard components for better consistency, maintainability, and accessibility where possible.
-            *   **Status:** **COMPLETE (Investigation Only)**
             *   **Acceptance Criteria:**
                 *   Analyze the required multi-select functionality and visual design of the feature selection section.
                 *   Determine if standard `Checkbox`/`Toggle` components from `src/components/ui` are feasible replacements.
                 *   If yes, refactor.
 If no, document justification.
-            *   **Justification for No Refactor:** The current card-like visual design (icon, title, background/border changes on selection) is difficult to replicate using standard `Checkbox` or `Toggle` components without significant complexity or UI compromises.
-The existing implementation uses themed classes and includes basic accessibility attributes, making it acceptable.

         *   **Ticket 11 (New): Implement Campaign Wizard Autosave**
             *   **Title:** Implement Autosave Functionality in Campaign Wizard